 Analysis of Fish Bouncing Kiss

-In the first stanza of this piece the speaker begins by explaining that something, the reader does not know what, “Came apart” in the “next moment.”
-This piece will tap into the emotions tied around coming and going, parting and meeting, throughout its lines, making this statement a suitable beginning.
+In the first stanza of ‘Fish Bouncing Kiss’ the speaker begins by explaining that something, the reader does not know what, “Came apart” in the “next moment.”
+This piece will tap into the emotions tied around coming and going, parting, and meeting, throughout its lines, making this statement a suitable beginning.

 The two are now staring up at the tree and at the same time, see a…

 …leaf eluding the grip comes off the branch.

 The falling leaf only travels a short way before their eyes begin to track its progress.
 They tear their attention from one another and from their situation, they “went away.”

 In the second stanza, the poet’s narrative becomes clearer.
 He is sitting alongside this person and reminiscing on the moments they shared in the past.
 In one brief span of time, they are able to process…

 …hundreds of memory-years of the heart